SaranjeetKaur/SaranjeetKaur/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on the R Developer Guide and my MPhil thesis
+- 🔭 I’m currently working on my MPhil thesis
 - 📫 How to reach me: kaur.saranjeet3@gmail.com
 - 😄 Pronouns: She/ Her
-- 🌱 Programming languages that I work with: Julia (also did the Google Summer of Code 2020 with the Turing team of the Julia Language Organization), Python, and R
+- 🌱 Programming languages that I work with: Julia (also did the Google Summer of Code 2020 with the Turing team of the Julia Language Organization), Python, and R (written the R Developer's Guide)